-In the following we would like to present motivation and key details of the conceptual design of the experiments to investigate the main advective pathways within the OMZ of the AS and its seasonal variability.
+30 In the following we would like to present motivation and key details of the conceptual design of the experiments to investigate the main advective pathways within the OMZ of the AS and its seasonal variability.
 To estimate the advective contribution to the OMZ ventilation we analysed the pathways of Lagrangian particles released into a two dimensional (along isopycnal) model based velocity field.
-This approach is time efficient, focuses on the isopycnal advection but ignores for example the effects of upwelling or diapycnal mixing.
-However, this method allows both to estimate contribution from different source regions to the OMZ by performing backward trajectories and to draw inferences of the basin wide spread of oxygen at intermediate depth (200 - 800 m).

-Our experiments are based on the assumption that PGW and RSW are the main local source water masses that are relevant for the ventilation of the ASOMZ (Prasad et al., 2001; Beal et al., 2000; Shankar et al., 2005) and that the oxygen rich waters follow largely their isopycnal layer horizontally.
-The annual mean of dissolved oxygen from WOA 13 climatology is shown in Figure 3 to give an overview about location and spatial extension of the ASOM as well as the isopycnal layers associated with the density of the PGW and RSW.
+This approach is time efficient, focusses on the isopycnal advection but ignores https://doi.org/10.5194/os-2020-9 Preprint.
+Discussion started: 6 February 2020 for example the effects of upwelling or diapycnal mixing.
+However, this method allows both to estimate contribution from different source regions to the OMZ by performing backward trajectories and to draw inferences of the basin wide spread of oxygen at intermediate levels.
+Our experiments are based on the assumption that PGW and RSW are the main local source water masses that are relevant for the ventilation of the ASOMZ and that the oxygen rich waters follow largely their isopycnal layer horizontally.
 Therefore, advective pathways from Lagrangian particles into the OMZ are calculated on an isopycnal associated with the source regions of the PGW and RSW as well as the OMZ core region.
 A good representative isopycnal surface of 27 kg/m3 was chosen for most experiments based on two main reasons: The isopycnal lies in the upper core of the ASOMZ (Fig. 3) with low oxygen values of less than 10 μ mol/kg nearly throughout the entire year (Fig. 4a).
 Furthermore, this is the density layer with seasonal changes in oxygen concentration (Fig. 4a).
 The core densities of PGW ($\sigma = 26.4 \text{ kg/m}^3$) and RSW ($\sigma = 27.4 \text{ kg/m}^3$), which appear to be the main source water masses ventilating the ASOMZ, bracket the isopycnal density of $\sigma = 27 \text{ kg/m}^3$.
 The isopycnal density layer on which ICW is advected northward ($\sigma = 26.7 \text{ kg/m}^3$) lies between the ones of RSW and PGW.
-For the AS, the supply of oxygen was suggested by Banse et al. (2014) to be on the isopycnal surfaces of 27 kg/m3 associated with depths between 300-500 m.
+For the AS, the supply of oxygen was suggested by Banse et al. (2014) to be on the isopycnal surfaces of 27 kg/m3 at depths between 300-500 m depth.

-The contrast in extension and seasonal cycle, not only in oxygen but also in biogeochemical activity (Hood et al., 2009; Resplandy et al., 2012; Brewin et al., 2012), of the ASOMZ for the eastern and western basin encourages to analyse the ventilation of each half of the basin individually.
+15 The contrast in extension and seasonal cycle, not only in oxygen but also in biogeochemical activity (Hood et al., 2009; Resplandy et al., 2012; Brewin et al., 2012), of the ASOMZ for the eastern and western basin encourages to analyse the ventilation of each half of the basin individually.
 Therefore, we define two release locations in the eastern (ER) and western (WR) part of the core of the ASOMZ (Fig. 1).
 The western part is associated with the area of high primary production and the eastern part is associated with the area of lowest oxygen values.
 Both release locations represent the core of the OMZ and are defined as circles with a radius of twice the grid spacing, thus 1/6°, around the launching coordinates, which are 19.04° N and 66.64° E for the ER and 19.04° N and 62.00° E for the WR.
 The Lagrangian particles are spread equally over that area and are all released at the same time (for one run).
 For the forward trajectories two additional release locations in the Gulf of Aden, simulating the spreading of Red Sea Water (RS, 49.04° E and 13.04° W) and in the Gulf of Oman, simulating the spreading of Persian Gulf Water (PG, 59.04° E and 24.00° N; Fig. 1) were chosen.